rhildred/SimpleDjangoTestExamples/README.md

 #### 9. ISO 3166 Country codes

 Write a program that uses a dictionary to map 10 country names to their ISO 3166 2 letter code.
 Use an exception to make sure that if the country name isn't in the dictionary it returns a helpful error message.

+* Note: You also need to have a test case for that exception

 #### 10. Tossing a block